Board of Trustees

 Whitewater Region; Admaston Bromley

-Since moving back to the area, Dave has committed his time to coaching volleyball teams at Opeongo High School, volunteering for local community service organizations, and is a local bus driver.
+Upon returning to the area, he continued his passion for coaching, working with volleyball teams at Opeongo High School, volunteering in the community, and serving as a local bus driver.

 Trustee, Kim Dougherty